Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   File names are case insensitive
     `[file a.docx]` is the same as `["File A.docx"]` and `['fILE a.dOCX']`
   When there are two or more sections for a filename: The keys and values are not combined, only the last section is considered.
   File names not mentioned in this file are not considered, even if they are available in the file system.
+Set-OutlookSignatures will report files which are in the file system but not mentioned in the current ini, and vice versa.
-2. Add tags in the lines below the filename
+4. Add tags in the lines below the filename
   Example: `defaultNew`
     - Do not enclose tags in square brackets.
-This is not allowed here, but required when you add tags directly to file names.
-  - When an ini file is used, tags in file names are not considered as tags, but as part of the file name, so the Outlook signature name will contain them.
+This is not allowed here, but required when you add tags directly to file names.    - When an ini file is used, tags in file names are not considered as tags, but as part of the file name, so the Outlook signature name will contain them.
     - Only one tag per line is allowed.
     Adding not a single tag to file name section is valid.
 The signature template is then classified as a common template.
     - Putting file names in single or double quotes is possible, but not necessary
     - Tags are case insensitive
     `defaultNew` is the same as `DefaultNew` and `dEFAULTnEW`
     - You can override the automatic Outlook signature name generation by setting OutlookSignatureName, e. g. `OutlookSignatureName = This is a custom signature name`
     With this option, you can have different template file names for the same Outlook signature name.
-Search for "Marketing external English formal" in this file for examples.
-Take care of signature group priorities (common, group, e-mail address) and SortOrder parameter.
+Search for "Marketing external English formal" in the sample ini files for an example.
+Take care of signature group priorities (common, group, e-mail address) and the SortOrder and SortCulture parameters.
-3. Remove the tags from the file names in the file system
+5. Remove the tags from the file names in the file system
 Else, the file names in the ini file and the file system do not match, which will result in some templates not being applied.
-It is recommended to create a copy of your template folder for tests
+It is recommended to create a copy of your template folder for tests.
-4. Make the script use the ini file by passing the 'SignatureIniPath' and/or 'OOFIniPath' parameter
+6. Make the script use the ini file by passing the `'SignatureIniPath'` and/or `'OOFIniPath'` parameter
-# 10. Signature and OOF application order
+# 11. Signature and OOF application order
 Templates are applied in a specific order: Common tempaltes first, group templates second, e-mail address specific templates last.

 Templates with a time range tag are only considered if the current system time is in range of at least one of these tags.